 If you need help with any job-related topics, let us know.

-As we drive around our community and see “help wanted” signs, or as we learn about possible office job openings we will post them here.
+if we learn about possible office job openings we will post them here.
 You are free to follow up with them as you desire.
 If you get a job through these tips let us know so we can celebrate along with you!

 - 9/24/17 – Nolan Painters has been advertising on the radio a lot – they need painters!
 Go to the website and get the contact info and give them a call if interested.
 They offer benefits!